Skip to main content

 Base URL

-The base URL is configurable via server.toml:
+The advertised public API URL is configurable via settings.toml:

 Authentication